Qatar diplomatic crisis: Demands on Qatar and responses

+Tension between Qatar and other countries

+The conflicts of priorities in the security and regional power aggravated the situation between Qatar and its neighbors due to regional power balances.
+The UAE, Saudi Arabia, Bahrain, and Egypt were interested in creating a common plan of action to oppose the influence of Iran in the Gulf, but Qatar was pursuing a more independent and diversified strategy on its own, which included strengthening their trade and diplomatic ties beyond the GCC bloc (Umar & Ghurab, 2023).
+The demands of the blockading countries were also elaborate and contained the shutting down of media houses perceived as enemy-like, the reduction of relations with Iran, and the confinement of the military relations with Turkey (Al Jazeera, 2020).
+The severity of these tensions and the strategic interests involved were marked by the imposition of the blockade (closing of airspace, travel restrictions).
+Qatar had its policy, but this was combined with the need to possess regional ambitions of its own, and this led to tension with the Gulf states that were insistent to have collective control over issues pertaining to their politics and security.

 Global reactions

 United States

 On May 20, 2017 during the Riyadh Summit, Saudi and Emirati leaders held a private dinner with Senior Advisor to the President Jared Kushner and Chief Strategist Steve Bannon to inform them of their plan to blockade Qatar.

 United States President Donald Trump with the Emir of Qatar Tamim bin Hamad Al Thani, May 2017.

 US Secretary of State Rex Tillerson being escorted to his meeting with the Emir of Qatar, Tamim Bin Hamad Al Thani on July 11, 2017.

 United States President Donald Trump claimed credit for engineering the diplomatic crisis in a series of tweets.
 On 6 June, Trump began by tweeting: "During my recent trip to the Middle East I stated that there can no longer be funding of Radical Ideology.
 Leaders pointed to Qatar – look!"
 An hour and a half later, he remarked on Twitter that it was "good to see the Saudi Arabia visit with the King and 50 countries already paying off.
 They said they would take a hard line on funding extremism, and all references[sic] were pointing to Qatar.
 Perhaps this will be the beginning of the end to the horror of terrorism!"
 This was in contrast to attempts by the Pentagon and the Department of State to remain neutral.
 The Pentagon praised Qatar for hosting the Al Udeid Air Base and for its "enduring commitment to regional security."
 US Ambassador to Qatar, Dana Shell Smith, sent a similar message.
 Earlier, the US Secretary of State had taken a neutral stance and called for dialogue.
 On the same day, Trump also had a phone call with Saudi King Salman and rejected a Saudi proposal to invade Qatar.
 Instead, the United States requested Kuwaiti mediation with the goal of resolving the conflict.